LeeorNahum/HTTPClientEx/README.md

-# HTTPClientEx
+# HTTPClientEx – Drop-in HTTP client for ESP32 with 32-bit timeouts

 HTTPClientEx is an HTTP client for Arduino-ESP32 with extended 32-bit read timeouts.
-It helps when servers (e.g., AI APIs) take longer than 65 seconds to send data.
+It helps when servers (e.g., AI APIs) take longer than 65 seconds to send data, and is a drop-in replacement for the stock `HTTPClient`.

 > This is a fork of Espressif's `HTTPClient` by Markus Sattler, with minimal changes focused on adding a 32-bit read timeout.
 Original project: [Espressif Arduino-ESP32 HTTPClient](https://github.com/espressif/arduino-esp32/tree/master/libraries/HTTPClient).